-Compare different trained MOFA objects in terms of the final value of the ELBO statistics and number of inferred factors models a list containing MOFA objects. log logical indicating whether to plot the log of the ELBO. return_data logical indicating whether to return a data.frame with the ELBO values per model
+Compare different trained MOFA objects in terms of the final value of the ELBO statistics and number of inferred factors models a list containing MOFA objects.

 Different objects of MOFA are compared in terms of the final value of the ELBO statistics.
 For model selection the model with the highest ELBO value is selected.